Jrende/Hondo/README.md

 The future plan is to add all of the functionality of https://bitbucket.org/jrende/3de2 into this.
 To build on linux:
-  * Put dependencies in /lib/
+  * Install dependencies
   * run cmake, followed by make.
-  * run glHondo
+  * run Hondo

 Dependencies:
   * cmake